 There are many more and please comment if you'd like me to add any both locally that I've missed in Houston or in your hometown.

 Even if you don't feel comfortable going out and confronting this issue head on yet, you can still share and bring awareness.
-Also, most of the above charities have job programs for the victims to try to teach them practical skills and they then sale their products online to be able to bring in and support more girls.
+Also, most of the above charities have job programs for the victims to try to teach them practical skills and they then sell their products online to be able to bring in and support more girls.
 Below is a few of the products from each charity along with the aforementioned book featured.

 If you don't live in Houston, there are still many ways you can help.
 My favorite since I travel a lot for work is an app called TraffickCam.
 It is a growing database of hotel room images that can be used to find and prosecute the perpetrators of these crimes.
-Traffickers regularly post photographs of their victims posed in hotel rooms for online advertisements and they can use the pictures you take as evidence to identify the locations.
-It would take less than a minute to help this cause by opening the app, entering in your hotel name, then snapping a few pictures.
+Traffickers regularly post photographs of their victims posed in hotel rooms for online advertisements and they can use the pictures you take as evidence to identify the girls locations.
+It would take less than a minute to help this cause by opening the app when entering in your hotel name, then snapping a few pictures.
 No personal information needed.
 This program can either be downloaded as a free app (APPLE or ANDROID) or you can upload the pictures online on their website.